danielpmadden/ai-osi-stack/versions/historical/update-plan-5.md

 Update Plan 5 (“Canonical Defense & Continuity Edition”) “Proof over persuasion: The version that cannot be rewritten.”

-> **License Update Notice:** Any CC BY-NC-ND references in this historical plan are superseded.
+> **License Update Notice:** Any the prior restricted license (non-commercial, no-derivative) references in this historical plan are superseded.
 Open-core releases observe Apache-2.0 (code) and CC BY-SA 4.0 (documentation).
 1 · Purpose

 To consolidate all preceding update plans into a defensive framework that: